ska-telescope/ska-gui-components/docs/src/DropDown.rst

    "LABEL_POSITION", "Contained, Top, Bottom, Start, End", "Allows for the positioning of the label"

+{ label: string; value: string | number; disabled: boolean }

+.. csv-table:: options
+   :header: "Property", "Type",""

+    "label", "string", "Test that is presented to the user" "value", "string | number", "Value that is used when the option is selected" "disabled", "boolean", "No", "false", "Indicates if the option is enabled or disabled.
+If missing, enabled is assumed"

 .. admonition:: Testing Identifier

    Provided by the property *testId*